Beyond Monorepos - Consistency Across Multiple GitHub Repositories Without Centralizing Your Code

 Real-World Implementation

-This allowed them to maintain consistency where it mattered while giving teams flexibility where needed.
+This allows you to maintain consistency where it matters while giving teams flexibility where they need it.

-3. Verified through their centralized dashboard that all repositories were compliant
+- Verify through the centralized dashboard that all repositories are compliant

-What would have been a week-long project for their security team was completed in hours.
+What would normally be a week-long project for a security team can be completed in hours.

 Monorepo Benefits Without the Monorepo